Executing an OpenFOAM Motorbike Simulation

 (

-You can run the OpenFOAM motorbike workflow template from the workflow catalog page by locating the OpenFoam motorbike card with the CIQ badge and clicking “Run”:
+You can run the OpenFOAM motorbike workflow template from the workflow catalog page by locating the OpenFOAM motorbike card with the CIQ badge and clicking “Run” in the context menu:

-After clicking “Continue” you will be prompted in a dialog box to “Start Workflow” to submit the Fuzzfile rendered from the workflow template and your inputs.
+If you keep all the default options, you will run the OpenFOAM motorbike tutorial workflow with 1 CPU core for the utility steps, 6 Cores for the parallel steps and results saved to a persistent volume (but not S3).
+Click “Run” to render and validate the workflow template with your values.
+After clicking “Run” you will be prompted in a dialog box to “Start Workflow” to submit the Fuzzfile rendered from the workflow template and your inputs.
 At this stage you can modify the name of the run or accept the defaults.

 Once the workflow has been submitted successfully, you can select “Go to status” to view the status of the workflow’s stages

-Select a stage that produces output and choose the “Logs” tab to see the output generated by the
+Select a stage that produces output and choose the “Logs” tab to see the output generated by the stage as we did in an earlier example with a manually written workflow.

 By clicking on “Open in Workflow Editor” in the top right corner, you can open the Fuzzfile generated from the template and your inputs in the workflow editor.
 In the example above the graph of jobs looks like so: